vladhor/EX407/README.md

 + Repository is enabled.

 ## Task 9: Create and Work with Roles
-Create a role called sample-mysql and store it in /home/automation/plays/roles.
+Create a role called **sample-mysql** and store it in `/home/automation/plays/roles`.
 The role should satisfy the following requirements:

-A primary partition number 1 of size 800MB on device /dev/sdb is created.
++ A primary partition number 1 of size 800MB on device `/dev/sdb` is created.
-An LVM volume group called vg_database is created that uses the primary partition created above.
++ An LVM volume group called `vg_database` is created that uses the primary partition created above.
-An LVM logical volume called lv_mysql is created of size 512MB in the volume group vg_database.
++ An LVM logical volume called `lv_mysql` is created of size 512MB in the volume group `vg_database`.
-An XFS filesystem on the logical volume lv_mysql is created.
++ An XFS filesystem on the logical volume `lv_mysql` is created.
-Logical volume lv_mysql is permanently mounted on /mnt/mysql_backups. mysql-community-server package is installed.
++ Logical volume `lv_mysql` is permanently mounted on `/mnt/mysql_backups`.
++ **mysql-community-server** package is installed.
-Firewall is configured to allow all incoming traffic on MySQL port TCP 3306.
++ Firewall is configured to allow all incoming traffic on MySQL port TCP 3306.
-MySQL root user password should be set from the variable database_password (see task #5).
++ MySQL root user password should be set from the variable **database_password** (see task #5).
-MySQL server should be started and enabled on boot.
++ MySQL server should be started and enabled on boot.
-MySQL server configuration file is generated from the my.cnf.j2 Jinja2 template with the following content:
++ MySQL server configuration file is generated from the my.cnf.j2 Jinja2 template with the following content:
 ```
 [mysqld]
 bind_address = {{ ansible_default_ipv4.address }}